-- 21. Each stock's rate of return in a given year consists of a dividend yield (which might be zero) plus a capital gains yield (which could be positive, negative, or zero).
+- 20. Each stock's rate of return in a given year consists of a dividend yield (which might be zero) plus a capital gains yield (which could be positive, negative, or zero).
 Such returns are calculated for all the stocks in the S&P 500.
-A simple average of those returns is then calculated, and that average is called "the return on the S&P Index," and it is often used as an indicator of the "return on the market."
+A simple average of those returns (which gives equal weight to each company in the S&P 500) is then calculated.
+That average is called "the return on the S&P Index," and it is often used as an indicator of the "return on the market."

 - a.
 True

 - b.
 False